André Giroux (writer)

 André Giroux (December 10, 1916 – July 28, 1977) was a Canadian writer of fiction.
 Giroux authored Malgré tout, la joie, a series of short stories for which he received the Governor General's Award for French Canadian literature in 1959, as presented by the Canada Council.
 He was also a Montyon Prize winner.

 Giroux was born in Quebec City, Quebec.
-A member of the Royal Society of Canada, he died following an automobile accident on July 24, 1977.
+A member of the Royal Society of Canada, he died following an automobile accident in 1977.